Community Notes undermoderate polarizing content by design creating risks in electoral processes

 {}Social media platforms have become ubiquitous sources for the consumption of news content \cite{Walker_2021}, where users may also participate in content creation and dissemination.
-A persistent challenge in these platforms is the dissemination of misinformation \cite{vanderLinden2024,Ceylan2023,Allen2024}, prompting platforms to navigate a trade-off between freedom of expression on the one hand, and content moderation on the other \cite{Kozyreva2023, Jhaver2023}.
-While expert fact-checking has been shown to successfully decrease the extent to which people agree with misleading claims \cite{Nyhan2019,Pennycook2020, Porter2022}, it faces significant limitations in practice: i) professional fact-checking operations cannot scale to meet the volume of content requiring verification \cite{Rodrigo_2020, Stray_Sneider_2025}, ii) their efforts may be disconnected from online attention \cite{ribeirozannettougogabenevenutowest2022}, iii) moderation may be perceived as having partisan bias by the public \cite{Walker_2021}, and iv) they may suffer from low visibility \cite{Robertson2020}.
+A persistent challenge in these platforms is the dissemination of misinformation \cite{vanderLinden2024,Ceylan2023,Allen2024}, prompting platforms to deploy means for content moderation \cite{Kozyreva2023, Jhaver2023}.
+While expert fact-checking has been shown to successfully decrease the extent to which people agree with misleading claims \cite{Nyhan2019,Pennycook2020, Porter2022}, this approach faces significant limitations in practice: i) professional fact-checking operations cannot scale to meet the volume of content requiring verification \cite{Rodrigo_2020, Stray_Sneider_2025}, ii) their efforts may be disconnected from online attention \cite{ribeirozannettougogabenevenutowest2022}, iii) moderation may be perceived as having partisan bias by the public \cite{Walker_2021}, and iv) they may suffer from low visibility \cite{Robertson2020}.
 Additionally, professional moderation may backfire by further ``entrenching'' polarized individuals \cite{Reinero2023}.
-As an alternative, crowd-sourced moderation of content (i.e., systems in which regular platform users signal misinformed or potentially misleading content) has demonstrated that panels of regular users can effectively identify misinformation \cite{Pennycook2019, Bhuiyan2020, Allen2021,Martel2023}.
+On the other hand, research has shown that crowd-sourcing fact-checking assessments from regular users can effectively identify misinformation, with politically balanced laypeople ratings correlating strongly with those of professional fact-checkers \cite{Pennycook2019, Bhuiyan2020, Allen2021,Martel2023}.

 Motivated by these findings, X (formerly Twitter) piloted a crowd-sourced fact-checking system in the United States in early 2021 \cite{birdwatch}, later deployed worldwide in 2023 under the name Community Notes \cite{CommunityNotes}.
 This system enables self-selected contributors to attach contextual notes to posts they consider ``misinformed or potentially misleading''.
-Other contributors can then rate these notes based on their subjective assessment of the content and its context.
-A core challenge for the platform is moderating polarized notes, for which consensus on usefulness may not emerge between raters across the ideological spectrum.
+Other contributors can then rate the helpfulness of these notes based on their subjective assessment of the content and its context.
+A core challenge for the platform is moderating polarizing content, for which consensus on usefulness may not emerge between raters across the ideological spectrum (e.g., when raters preferentially seek to moderate posts by political adversaries).

 To address this challenge, X first learns to predict how contributors rate notes fitting latent ideology parameters for users and notes, then algorithmically identifies notes that appeal to users across ideological divides rather than only to like-minded individuals \cite{birdwatch, ovadya2023}.
 Instead of merely reflecting the idiosyncratic ``helpfulness'' of a note, contributor ratings are subjective assessments that may incorporate ideological alignment or misalignment between the rater and the claim being discussed.
 To account for this, X's Community Notes system infers latent ideological positions for both the notes ($\theta_n$) and the raters ($\theta_r$) under the key hypothesis that greater ideological alignment increases the probability of a rater rating the note as \textit{Helpful}.